Guidelines To Writing Abstract For Project

-The major purpose of an abstract is to offer a preview of your research paper.
-Abstracts include sufficient information for readers to judge the nature and significance of the research topic, the adequacy of the investigative strategy, the nature of the results, finds and the conclusions.
+The major purpose of an abstract is to offer a preview of your project.
+Abstracts include sufficient information for readers to judge the nature and significance of the research topic, the adequacy of the investigative strategy, the nature of the results, finds, and conclusions.

-Thus, an abstract in a brief summary of your research paper and your whole project.
-It should have an intro, body and conclusion and must be understandable to the readers.
-Abstracts in a research paper are strictly limited and no more than 300 words.
+Thus, an abstract is a brief summary of your project and your whole project.
+It should have an intro, body, and conclusion and must be understandable to the readers.
+Abstracts in a project are strictly limited and no more than 300 words.

-Just the way you spend time thinking about good research project topics, writing a professional-looking abstract for a research paper also takes time, It is better to put off writing an abstract for a research paper until a few days before the final deadline for submission.
-This is especially important for first-time authors, who will benefit from discussing the research paper and from going over preliminary drafts with someone who has more experience.
+Just the way you spend time thinking about good research project topics, writing a professional-looking abstract for a project also takes time, It is better to put off writing an abstract for a project until a few days before the final deadline for submission.
+This is especially important for first-time authors, who will benefit from discussing the project and from going over preliminary drafts with someone who has more experience.

-Abstracts for a research paper should be formatted as a single paragraph in a block format and with no paragraph indentations.
+Abstracts for a project should be formatted as a single paragraph in a block format and with no paragraph indentations.
 In most cases, the abstract page immediately follows the title page.
 Except there is a guideline, do not number the page.
-In general, you should centre the word “Abstract” at the top of the page with double spacing between the heading and the abstract.
+In general, you should center the word “Abstract” at the top of the page with double spacing between the heading and the abstract.

-Guide for writing an abstract for a research paper
+Guide for writing an abstract for a project

-- Write the abstract only after you have finished writing your research paper.
+- Write the abstract only after you have finished writing your project.

 - Pick out the major objectives/hypotheses and conclusions from your Introduction and Conclusion sections.